-Figure 3F presents the case of the up-and-down runs which start similar to an excellent run but before the recall base RB_t they drop down again and, eventually, stay stable.
+Figure 3(f) presents the case of the ups-and-downs runs which start similar to an excellent run but before the recall base RB_t they drop down again and, eventually, stay stable.

-Figure 3G and H show the plots for two different archetypes of typical runs, meant as runs that may cross the x axis after the recall base RB_t and that represent the most common runs found in the experimental sets.
-The one in Figure 3G misplaces relevant documents with nonrelevant ones and with ones of different relevance degrees and then, after the recall base RB_t , starts to retrieve relevant documents again up to a positive region of the space.
-The one in Figure 3H is similar to the one in Figure 3G except that, after the recall base RB_t , it does not retrieve relevant documents enough to move up to the positive region of the space.
+Figures 3(g) and 3(h) show the plots for two different archetypes of typical runs, meant as runs that may cross the x axis after the recall base RB_t and that represent the most common runs found in the experimental sets.
+The one of Figure 3(g) misplaces relevant documents with non-relevant ones and with ones of different relevance degrees and then, after the recall base RB_t , starts to retrieve relevant documents again up to a positive region of the space.
+The one of Figure 3(h) is similar to the one of Figure 3(g) except that, after the recall base RB_t , it does not retrieve relevant documents enough to move up to the positive region of the space.